Britney Spears – Lucky

 In what might turn out to be the most ominous tale of foreboding in pop music, Britney Spears released Lucky as the second single from her sophomore album back in the summer of 2000.

-Taking the song purely on face value, you would be hard-pressed to find a Britney Spears song capable of instilling such giddy pop delirium.
-The chorus is epic; in another time and place, Lucky would be a lighters-in-the-air moment as everyone unites to sing: “But she cry, cry, cries in her lonely heart, thinking; if there’s nothing missing in my life, then why do these tears come at night?”.
-And that’s without even mentioning the key-change.
-Just before that, however, there is the spoken interlude.
+Taking the song purely at face value, few Britney Spears songs exude such giddy pop delirium.
+The chorus is epic; in another time and place, Lucky would be a lighters-in-the-air moment as everyone unites to sing: “But she cry, cry, cries in her lonely heart, thinking; if there’s nothing missing in my life, then why do these tears come at night”.
+And that’s without even mentioning the key change.
+Just before it, however, is a spoken interlude.
 In reality, there’s no reason why the one in Lucky is any less ridiculous than the now-iconic one in Oops!… I Did It Again.
-Except at least referring to a pop culture phenomenon gave that interlude a point of reference, whereas in Lucky we have Roger Johnson (not a person) reporting for Pop News (not a thing).
-The best bit of the whole segment is Britney part-gurgling: “Ay-ay-nah-ah-ah-woah” in the background.
-All is soon forgotten though because Lucky then proceeds to drop a cataclysmic key-change.
-Even in the music video, Britney Spears looks almost overwhelmed by what she’s just done as she launches into a deconstructed chorus:
+Except at least that interlude had a pop culture point of reference, whereas Lucky features Roger Johnson (not a person) reporting for Pop News (not a thing).
+The best bit of the whole segment is Britney Spears part-gurgling: “Ay-ay-nah-ah-ah-woah” in the background.

 The music video for Lucky writes itself (“Knock, knock, knock on the door” is predictably brilliant), although presumably what was saved in storyboarding was reinvested in the visuals because it looks superb and befitting of one of the most prominent female pop stars of the time.
-It’s one of the earlier opportunities for Britney to do a bit of character acting as she brings Lucky to life, while also taking parts as the song’s narrator, a concerned onlooker in the crowd and heavenly confetti sprinkler.
-This leads to some stylish moments in the video, like: “And the world is spinning…” where the camera starts to rotate, and we find Britney reaching out to Lucky through the stems of a flower.
-There’s even a postmodern sequence where the action stops and reveals that the Lucky video is taking place within the shooting of a movie, while Britney looks on, displeased at the actress’s diva behaviour (also the moment where the mirror she’s holding gets momentarily snagged on her robe).
-As the video concludes and Lucky wins her Academy Award (one day Britney, one day) in quite possibly the least lavish Oscars ceremony of all-time, Britney sits above in the stars, enthusiastically tossing confetti onto the crowd below.
-But all is not well, and we cut to Lucky lying on what looks like a dreadfully uncomfortable bed with mascara stained cheeks (although if we’re picky, the mascara would not have run at a 90° angle to gravity…).
-Underneath the fame and the fortune, it transpires that there’s a sad, lonely young woman, which isn’t a revelation if you’ve been listening to the lyrics of the song.
-It’s, of course, tough now not to wonder whether Lucky meant more to Britney Spears than anyone at the time realised.
-We would suspect not, at this point.
-Watching the various roles she plays within the video; she seems at her most natural as the concerned onlooker; someone who could see (and perhaps empathise with) the pitfalls of stardom but wasn’t necessarily experiencing them herself.
-At least, not to that extent.
-Any other theory is, quite frankly, too troubling to consider given we were only six singles into Britney Spears’ career at this point.
+It’s one of the earlier opportunities for Britney Spears to do a bit of character acting as she brings Lucky to life, while also taking parts as the song’s narrator, a concerned onlooker in the crowd and heavenly confetti sprinkler.
+This leads to some stylish moments in the video, like: “And the world is spinning…” where the camera starts to rotate, and Britney Spears reaches out to Lucky through the stems of a flower.
+There’s even a postmodern sequence where the action stops and reveals that the Lucky video is taking place within the shooting of a movie, while Britney Spears looks on, displeased at the actress’s diva behaviour (also the moment where a mirror she’s holding gets momentarily snagged on her robe).

 Related posts: